andrewharvey/asgs2pgsql/README.md

 Refer to the [PostgreSQL documentation](http://www.postgresql.org/docs/current/static/libpq-envars.html) for details on the environment variables which you can set.

+If you don't already have a database and database user set up and you haven't loaded the PostGIS extensions into that database, then you can set up the user, database and PostGIS extensions on Debian using (replacing YOUR_DB and YOUR_DB_USER),

+    sudo su - postgres
+    createuser --no-createdb --no-createrole --superuser YOUR_DB
+    createdb --owner=YOUR_DB_USER YOUR_DB
+    exit
+    # then with your PG* environment variables set load the postgis extensions
+    psql -f /usr/share/postgresql/9.1/contrib/postgis-1.5/postgis.sql

+Once that is set up, the rest of the process is as follows.

 Currently the download parameters are hard configured within `01-download-asgs.sh` these were created using the script `00-make-download-code.sh`.
 I'm still not sure